thecopy/apiary2postman/README.md

     apiary2postman api my_api > my_api.dump

-##### If you don't have an API key, log in to [your Apiary account](https://apiary.io), go to Settings, scroll down to Tokens.
+##### If you don't have an API key, go to https://login.apiary.io/tokens.
 Generate one if needed, and set the environment variable `APIARY_API_KEY` to that hex string.

     APIARY_API_KEY=ffffffffffffffffffffffffffffffff apiary2postman api my_api > my_api.dump